Dalamia/UCI-Project1/README.md

 - Update the hosts file to include webserver 1 and webserver 2
 - Run the playbook, and navigate to you browser and enter the public ip/port to open kibana to check that the installation worked as expected (port 5601).

-_TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?
+You have to nano into the /etc/ansible directory and you have your ansible files in there such as Filebeat-playbook.yaml
-You have to nano into the /etc/ansible/hosts file and specify the ip of the machines you want to allow the playbook to run on.
+- You have to nano into the /etc/ansible/hosts file and specify the ip of the machines you want to allow the playbook to run on as well as the filebeat config files.
-- How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - Which URL do you navigate to in order to check that the ELK server is running? input elk server public ip then :5601/app/kibana [kibana](http://20.98.114.15:5601/app/kibana)

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._